vsgosnell/MD-Simulation-Analysis/README.md

 ## Reproducing the Analysis

+### Note: The simulation and post-processing shell scripts are designed for execution on a SLURM-based HPC cluster with GROMACS 2020.4 and OpenMPI available through environment modules.
+These scripts may require modification for local workstations or non-SLURM systems.

 ### Simulation

 Energy minimization and equilibration are performed sequentially within a single script, followed by the production runs: